 This phase is to determine the sentencing of the defendant if he has been found guilty.
-The prosecution will discuss prior criminal record if the defendant is a persistent felony offender, PFO.
-Evidence will be presented and the jury will have to find that he is a PFO.
-If he is a PFO, meaning a certain number of prior felony convictions, then the sentence he is give will automatically be upgraded to the next higher sentence.
-For example, if he is convicted as a PFO then a kidnapping charge with 10-20 years will be bumped up to 20-life.
-He may now be sentenced to life.
+The prosecution will discuss prior criminal record if the defendant is a persistent felony offender (PFO).
+Evidence will be presented, and the jury will have to find that he is a PFO.
+If he is a PFO, meaning he has a certain number of prior felony convictions, then the sentence he is given will automatically be upgraded to the next higher sentence.
+For example, if he is convicted as a PFO, then a kidnapping charge with 10-20 years will be bumped up to 20-life.

 Victim Testimony During Sentencing Phase

-This is your moment to look the jury members in the eyes, share your story, walk them through what life has been like for you.
-Empower them to know that your future in in their hands and that you desperately want your life back.
-The focus should not be what they are taking away from the defendant by sentencing him, but also what they are doing to your future by that sentence.
+This is your moment to look the jury members in the eyes, share your story, and walk them through what life has been like for you.
+Make it clear that your future in in their hands, and that you desperately want your life back.
+The focus should not be what they are taking away from the defendant by sentencing him but what they are doing to your future with that sentence.
 Speak to them from your heart.

 Victim Impact Statement

-If you are permitted to write a victim impact statement make sure to do so.
+If you are permitted to write a victim impact statement, do so.
 Look at our section on how to write a meaningful impact statement.
-In many states this will be read by the judge prior to sentencing and the parole board prior to any release.
-This is your time to have the biggest impact on your case and your future.
+In many states, this will be read by the judge prior to sentencing and the parole board prior to any release on parole.
+This is your opportunity to make the biggest impact on your case and your future.
 Take advantage of it.

-If the jury produces a guilty verdict, the defense often makes post-trial motions requesting the judge to override the jury and either grant a new trial or acquit the defendant.
+If the jury hands down a guilty verdict, the defense often makes post-trial motions requesting the judge to override the jury and either grant a new trial or acquit the defendant.

 Denial of Post-Trial Motions